By entering the Queensland Training Awards, you agree to abide by the following conditions of entry.

-All nominations must be submitted online via the Queensland Training Awards online nomination portal.
+All nominations must be submitted online via the Queensland Training Awards online nomination portal during the nomination period, typically December/January to March.

 Nominees for the individual categories must be an Australian citizen or permanent resident of Australia and have completed, be due to complete or deliver training in Queensland.

-Each category has specific criteria, which are articulated in the entering the awards section of this website.
+Each category has specific criteria, which are articulated in the awards categories section of this website.
 All applications must meet the criteria for the category to be considered a valid entry.
 Non-compliance with entry criteria is a sufficient reason for the Queensland Training Awards to reject a nomination.

-Nominees can submit only one entry in each category, but can nominate for more than one category (if eligible).
+Nominees can submit only 1 entry in each category, but can nominate for more than 1 category if eligible.

-For an entry to be valid, candidates are required to fully complete the online application and upload a nomination submission addressing all relevant criteria.
+For an entry to be valid, nominees must fully complete an online nomination addressing all relevant criteria, and submit it via the online nomination portal.

 All nominees must comply with government standards in regard to training, workplace health and safety, and industrial relations matters.
 The Department of Employment, Small Business and Training may refuse to proceed with a nomination at any time where an organisation or individual is under investigation by the Queensland Government or has unresolved issues with any other Queensland Government department.